Financial Aid Statement Of Ethical Principles & Code Of Conduct

 - Commit to the highest level of ethical behavior and refrain from conflict of interest or the perception thereof.

 Financial aid professionals work within vastly differing institutional environments and share decision-making authority regarding financial aid policy, practices, and procedures.
 NASFAA strongly encourages each financial aid professional to engage his or her institutional colleagues so that there is common understanding regarding the conduct of their respective obligations.
-To facilitate this exchange, Franklin University’s Financial Aid Office has used NASFAA’s Code of Conduct as the foundation for these used.

 Code of Conduct